cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/edu-it-admins-migration-guide.md

 [!INCLUDE [OneNote Windows 10 eos](../includes/onenote-win10-eos.md)]

 As OneNote for Windows 10 nears the end of support, it's crucial for IT admins to migrate users to OneNote on Windows.
 This move ensures users benefit from the latest technology improvements and have a consistent experience with a single OneNote application on Windows.

-> [!NOTE]
-> IT admins should plan migrations to OneNote on Windows during holiday breaks or the Summer 2025 break.
+IT admins should plan migrations to OneNote on Windows during holiday breaks or the Summer 2025 break.
 These periods allow for a smoother transition with minimal disruption to students and staff, ensuring readiness before support ends in October 2025.

 ## EDU Tenants current migration approach